Od EUR 415

 OPTIONAL: Stay an extra day at Boracko lake and discover firsthand the thrills of white water rafting on the Neretva river.

 Neretva White Water Rafting Extension

 100 EUR per person.
-Includes extra night at Boracko Lake, Full Board, Transportation to and from the rafting.
+Includes extra night at Boracko Lake, Full Board, and Transportation to and from the Rafting.

-Day 3: Biking from Warm Emerald Waters of Boracko Glacier Lake to Mostar
+Day 3: Biking from the Warm Emerald Waters of Boracko Glacier Lake to Mostar

 You start the morning and warm up your legs strenuous climb out of Boračko Lake with a spectacular ride across the Prenj mountain range, the side of the Bosnian Himalayas.
 This is a challenging ride with switchbacks and climbing on a mix of decent gravel and asphalt roads.

 60kilometers ❘ ascent: 940 meters